gunavathi8/Multimodel-RAG-Pixeltable/README.md

 ## Demo

-Take a quick look at the working app demo:
+Take a quick look at the working app demo:-

 [Watch the demo on YouTube](https://youtu.be/DZQZVo5HToQ)